 So far PRP has created 12 blog entries.

 Completion of Sports Hall Extension We are pleased to see the construction of the new Sports Hall and Gym extension at Broadland Sports Club has now been completed.
-In collaboration with NCL Contractors, PRP was commissioned to provide Planning and Building Regulations services for the development of a purpose-built, badminton specific sports hall and gym facility to support the existing Broadland Sports
+In collaboration with NCL Contractors, PRP was commissioned to provide a detailed drawing package and Building Regulations services, following a previous planning approval gained by David Futter Associates.
+The development was for a purpose-built,

 After gaining approval for additional and enhanced facilities at Burgh House Residential Home, we prepared a detailed drawing package for the Client to self-build 6 new warden controlled self-sufficient homes for the elderly.
 Works are now progressing well on site whilst adhering to social distancing guidelines.
 The initial scheme intended to meet the existing care homes regular enquiries regarding